hbirchtree/jason/MANUAL.md

      + identifier: the key used in "launchtype". must not collide with other systems. is required.
      + may contain the standard variable array
      + may contain an environment array
-     + *.exec value which is prefixed with the config-prefix, its command is prefixed with launch-prefix, and is run in a *.workdir of matching system.
+     + *.exec value which is prefixed with the config-prefix, its command is prefixed with launch-prefix, and is run in directory specified by "workdir".
      + *.prerun and *.postrun must be the same type as the main system in order to run, they are otherwise not picked up. preruns and postruns are inherited.

  *   *.prerun/*.postrun: is an array of items that may be run before or after the main process
-     +   priority: an int, used to make an entry run before or after the others, 0 makes it run before the others in case of prerun, 1 makes it run after the others in case of postrun.
+     + priority: an int, used to make an entry run before or after the others.
+0 means standard procedure (append for prerun, prepend for postrun) while -1 means explicit appending and 1 explicit prepending.
      + display.title: used in the GUI to display what is going on.
      + *.exec: the program to run, may be of any kind of system. (its launch-prefix is determined from the prefix of the variable name.)
-     + *.workdir: where to run the program.
+     + workdir: where to run the program.

 ## Variable substitution
  * Variables occur in the format %VARIABLE% and are substituted by the function resolveVariable(QString).
 The list of variables can be substituted internally by running resolveVariables(), which will loop through and resolve variables, making them pure strings.
 (None of this matters to the end-user, though.)